 The Anthropology section occupies the ground floor of the building, and access to the rooms is directly from the large central courtyard.
 Eleven galleries provide a good grasp on the entire field of anthropology.

 At the center of the museum, dominating the central hall, is the great Aztec calendar stone which was recovered from the ruins of Tenochtitlan, the Sun Stone.

 The Ethnography area, on the upper floors, has eleven more galleries dedicated to the indigenous peoples of Mexico.
 Galleries are organized as follows.

-The museum also participates in the research, protection, and dissemination of all of its collections.
+The museum also participates in the research, protection, and promotion of all of its collections.